wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/datatable/layouts.md

 ---
-title: "Data Table - Layouts"
+title: Data Table - Layouts
-id: "layouts"
+id: layouts
-sidebar_label: "Layouts"
+sidebar_label: Layouts
+last_update: { author: "WaveMaker" }
 ---
 ---
 Data Table can be editable or read-only with editable options being inline or dialog-based.
 These options are available as **Layout options**.